Privacy Policy

 Our website uses the Google Tag Manager service provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (“Google”).

 ATTENTION!
-This service involves the transfer of data to the United States, or such a transfer cannot be ruled out.
+As part of this service, data is transferred to the United States, or such a transfer cannot be ruled out.

-When Google Tag Manager is launched, your browser connects to Google's servers.
-This allows Google to determine that our website has been accessed via your IP address.
+When Google Tag Manager is launched, your browser establishes a connection to Google's servers.
+This allows Google to determine that our website was accessed via your IP address.

-Tag Manager is a service that allows us to manage website tags via a user interface.
-This enables us to embed code snippets, such as tracking codes or conversion pixels, into websites without modifying the source code.
+Tag Manager is a service that allows us to manage website tags through a user interface.
+This enables us to embed code snippets—such as tracking codes or conversion pixels—on websites without modifying the source code.
 Tag Manager only forwards the data; it does not collect or store it.
-Tag Manager itself is a cookie-free domain and does not process any personal data, as it serves solely to manage other services within our online offering.
+Tag Manager itself is a cookie-free domain and does not process any personal data, as it is used solely to manage other services within our online offering.
 Tag Manager handles the resolution of other tags, which may themselves collect data.
 However, Tag Manager does not access this data.
-If deactivation has been performed at the domain or cookie level, this setting remains in effect for all tracking tags implemented via Tag Manager.
+If deactivation has been performed at the domain or cookie level, this setting remains in effect for all tracking tags implemented using Tag Manager.

-Here you can find out exactly where Google data centers are located: https://www.google.com/about/datacenters/inside/locations/
+Here you can find out exactly where Google's data centers are located: https://www.google.com/about/datacenters/inside/locations/

 For more information on data protection, please visit the following Google websites: